Cray-HPE/docs-csm/operations/firmware/FAS_Use_Cases.md

 1. Create a JSON file using one of the example recipes with the command parameters required for updating the firmware or node BIOS.

-1. Initiate a dry-run to verify that the firmware can be updated.
+1. Initiate a dry-run to verify that the firmware can be updated. **NEW**: The [`FASUpdate.py script`](FASUpdate_Script.md) can be used to perform default updates to firmware and BIOS.

     1. (`ncn#`) Create the dry-run session.